-Ensuring Appropriate Test Administration Procedures Are Followed

-While test administrators are reading directions to students, proctors may assist students in finding the correct place in the test book or on the device for online administrations.
+Ensuring Appropriate Test Administration Procedures Are Followed While test administrators are reading directions to students, proctors may assist students in finding the correct place in the test book or on the device for online administrations.
 Proctors should avoid distracting behaviors during the test session.
 During the test, proctors should walk frequently and quietly throughout the room and help the test administrator monitor the test administration.

 For online administrations, proctors should notify the test administrator if a student has a problem such as a network malfunction or a question that fails to load properly.
-Only test administrators can assist students with computer problems and answer any student's procedural questions (e.g., those concerning the web browser, app, toolbar, navigation buttons, review screen), but they cannot provide any specific assistance with answering test questions.
+Only test administrators can assist students with device problems or answer procedural questions (e.g., those concerning the web browser, app., toolbar, navigation buttons, review screen).
+Test administrators cannot provide any verbal or nonverbal assistance to students who are taking the test.